WYM/learn-unity-shaders-book/README.md

 # Learn Unity Shaders Book
-Implement the examples of Unity Shaders Book in Unity 2018.3 .
+Implement the examples of 《Unity Shader 入门精要》 in Unity 2019.4 (with build-in render pipeline).